codio/site/source/docs/books/unit-book.html.md

 full_width: true
 ---

+Books cannot be accessed directly by students.
+Once your book is [published](IAN), you need to map parts of it to one or more course units, which can then be [assigned to a class](IAN).

+Please [click here](IAN) for a detailed explanation on mapping book content to course units.

+TODO : Move following content into courses section

 In order to assign book content to a class, you first need to create a book unit.
 The advantage of this approach is that you can break your book into smaller chunks that map to lessons or lectures.
 Each of these chunks is a book based course unit.
 You can also map the entire book through a single course unit if you are not concerned about detailed unit mappings.

 ### Course setup